You-Pick: Disadvantages

-Pick-Your-Own in the United Kingdom
+United Kingdom

 In the United Kingdom, customers are encouraged to pick their own, but not consume produce while picking.
 Sampling is generally allowed while out on the fields, but Pick-Your-Own (PYO) farms charge customers by the weight of produce they have picked.
 Some PYO farms charge a small refundable deposit on entry to discourage a minority of customers from eating produce without paying.
 Many farmers still pick for the market, while the public can enjoy themselves in the same fields.
 PYO was very popular in the 1970s and 1980s, when there was a season for fruit, but has declined in popularity now that the global market can provide the same fruit for most of the year.
-In the 2000s there has been a revival in local foods, and PYO has benefited from this.
+In the 2000s, there has been a revival in local foods, and PYO has benefited from this.
 Pick-your-own strawberries were pioneered in the UK by Ted Moult in 1961.